-We encourage all attendees to preregister online if at all possible as it is helpful to ensuring that we have enough space available.
-It only takes a minute and no physical ticket is needed for entry.
+Preregistration is not required but we encourage all attendees to preregister online if possible as it is helpful in ensuring that we have enough space available.
+No physical ticket is needed for entry.

 MDI Science Cafés are offered in fulfillment of the MDI Biological Laboratory’s mission to promote scientific literacy and increase public engagement with science.
 The popular events offer a chance to hear directly from speakers about trends in science.
 Short presentations delivered in everyday language are followed by lively, informal discussion.